 The last time we had done this was when the experimental trash sweeper Hopper-Alpha-1 lost one of its flight engineers during an emergency EBA.

-Of course, we would all visit young Sharpfoot's mom, but we had to have a spokesbun.
-We knew Fate could take anybun of us at any time, that she didn't care about the rank of the bun, or who was their commanding officer.
+Of course, we would all visit young Sharpfoot’s mom, but we had to have a spokesbun.
+We knew Fate could take anybun of us at any time, that she didn’t care about the rank of the bun or who their commanding officer was.
 We just wanted to be fair when picking the spokesbun.

-A charred and blood-stained fragment of Sharpfoot's suit, a piece of his helmet's visor, his sextant, and other personal items rested in a basket next to the potted seedling of a willow tree.
+A charred and blood-stained fragment of Sharpfoot’s suit, a piece of his helmet’s visor, his sextant, and other personal items rested in a basket next to the potted seedling of a willow tree.